iPaulK/rlp/README.md

 Unit testing for RLP is done using [PHPUnit](https://phpunit.de/).

-To get started, run `composer install` from the command line while in the RLP root directory.

 To execute tests, run `vendor/bin/phpunit` from the command line while in the RLP root directory.

 ## Todos